Dharmendra4556/Image_Classification_with_Tensorflow/README.md

 ## Files

 - `Fashion_Streamlit.py`: The main script for running the Streamlit app.
+- `model_creation.ipynb`: Jupyter notebook file containing the code to create and train the model.
 - `my_model_weights.h5`: The pre-trained model weights (ensure this file is present before running the app).

 ## Acknowledgements